LooihV/IOT_EMASA/Documentation/Deployment/Deployment Considerations.md

 | Carlos Bernal | 2420201003@estudiantesunibague.edu.co | Software Developer |

 # 2. Considerations
-As it can be noiced, tnere are two docker-compose files, one for development purposes and one for production purposes.
+As it can be noticed, there are two docker-compose files, one for development purposes and one for production purposes.
 It is important to recognize their differences at their requirements.
-This docuemnt in focuesed on the production file. to check out development files requiremets, please refer to the [development file](, please refer to the [development docs↗](../Dockerization/).
+This document is focused on the production file. to check out development files requirements, please refer to the [development docs↗](../Dockerization/).
 ## 2.1.
 Environment variables
- It is indespensable to create a `.env.prod` file at the root directory of the repository, containing the following variables:
+ It is indispensable to create a `.env.prod` file at the root directory of the repository, containing the following variables
 ```txt
 SWAGGER_JSON_URL
 REDIS_PASSWORD